Shrinks99/blender-icons/README.md

+# Repo Archived!

+I don't have a good way of maintaining this and better things exist!
+Check out https://ui.blender.org/icons for Blender's official icon browser!
+Like this project, this website will let you download individual icons as SVGs but unlike this project, it's officially maintained!

 # Blender Icons

 Up to now Blender's icons have all been stored in a big SVG file [over here](https://developer.blender.org/diffusion/B/browse/master/release/datafiles/blender_icons.svg).
 I don't like this method, it's hard to find things unless you know exactly where they are because the file isn't searchable and the layers aren't named.